Peter Wohlleben

 Peter Wohlleben (born 1964) is a German forester and author who writes on ecological themes in popular language and has controversially argued for plant sentience.
-He is the author of the New York Times Bestseller The Hidden Life of Trees: What They Feel, How They Communicate, which was translated from German into English in 2016.
+He is the author of the New York Times Best Seller The Hidden Life of Trees: What They Feel, How They Communicate, which was translated from German into English in 2016.

 Background

-After graduation from forestry school in Rottenburg am Neckar, he took up a job as a government wood ranger in the Rhineland-Palatinate in 1987.
+After graduation from forestry school in Rottenburg am Neckar, Germany, he took up a job as a government wood ranger in the Rhineland-Palatinate in 1987.
 As he grew more familiar with the woodlands he was overseeing, he became disenchanted due to the damage caused by the techniques and technologies he was expected to employ, including the felling of mature trees and the use of insecticides.

 Professionally, Wohlleben manages a beech forest on behalf of the municipality of Hümmel, Germany.
 He offers regular forest tours at his forest academy.

-Wohlleben advocates for animal welfare and has raised awareness about the treatment of animals.
-He has controversially argued that plants feel pain and has stated that "It's okay to eat plants.
+While Wohlleben advocates for animal welfare and has raised awareness about the treatment of animals, and has stated that "It's okay to eat plants.
 It's okay to eat meat, although I'm a vegetarian, because meat is the main forest killer.
 But if plants are conscious about what they are doing, it's okay to eat them.
 Because otherwise we will die.
-And it's our right to survive.”
+And it's our right to survive.”, he has also controversially argued that plants feel pain.